Drew75austin/ComputerVision/README.md

 The model architecture used for this project is a CNN with multiple convolutional layers, max pooling layers, batch normalization layers, and fully connected layers.
 The model is trained using the Adam optimizer and categorical cross-entropy loss.

-## Results

-After training the model on the dataset, the following results were obtained:

-- Training accuracy: [training accuracy]
-- Validation accuracy: [validation accuracy]
-- Test accuracy: [test accuracy]

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.